 Can a universal life policy be paid up?

-What happens if I miss a payment on my universal life insurance policy?
+What happens if I miss a payment?

 If you miss a payment on your policy, there may be several consequences, depending on your policy’s specific terms and conditions.
 For example, some policies may allow you to make a one-time “grace period” payment to reinstate your coverage after missing a payment.
 However, this will typically come with additional costs or fees.